BDaniil/BDaniil/README.md

 - 👋 Hi, I’m @BDaniil
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning Svelte, GraphQL.
-In future will learn Vue.js
+- 🌱 I’m currently learning TypeScript, Vue.js, React.js
 - 💞️ I’m looking to collaborate on a permanent basis
 - 📫 How to reach me:
                       linkedin.com/in/daniil-bogaciov-880249229